Being Mexican

 While Spanish Settlers, Mexican soldiers, Pima and Apache Indians all lived in Tucson there was in close proximity a Pima settlement on the west bank of the Santa Cruz River named El Pueblito.
 This settlement has been continuously occupied for 3,000 years.
 This water was so important to the people of this region that it was never neglected.
 “Some historians believe it may be the longest continually occupied site in North America” (Melendez et al. 276).
 Through wars, drought and changing governments the spring water located here sustained life.
 This water was so valuable that the Mexican government established treaties with the Pima for its use.

 On December 9, 1828 in a letter from Manuel Escalante y Arvizu to the Governor of Occidente, he lays out an argument to increase Tucson’s water rights (McCarty 15).
 By utilizing an often-used claim of decreasing native (Pima) population and therefore better use by the citizens of Tucson.
 Charges like this provide fuel for the dominant culture’s claim to having stronger property rights because it can better use the property.
-And the dominant culture’s version makes it into most history books.
+Thus the dominant culture’s version makes it into most history books.

-Some authors’ claim of small populations in Southern Arizona and Sonora Mexico contradict what we know of the area through contemporaneous writings.
-And they are also subjective.
-Some of these writings discussed population within missions, that fluctuated greatly, or towns but avoided rancherias or other Indian community references.
 Diminishing the substantiality of groups has been used for centuries when claiming property rights.
 Property law arguments have used population size, competency and best use when asserting rights for property acquisition.
 If there are not enough people to properly care for the land, and incompetent people are not utilizing it for its best use, then arguments for stronger property rights have been won in courts.

-A Family’s True Racial Identity
+A Family’s True Identity

 My Great Grandfather, Carlos Lopez was born in 1873 in Atil, Sonora.
 This was one of the mission towns referenced earlier in the 1830 letter attempting to save mission property.
 As a boy Carlos walked to Florence, Arizona to work the farms.
 Travelling for agriculture was common practice by the Pima for centuries.
 He would live to own and lose his own farm in Florence.
 Carlos Lopez was Pima Indian.

-However, 23andMe did something strange.
-It graphed almost the exact same area in Sonora Mexico but it cut right through the middle of it at the International Border.
-Not showing anything in Arizona.
-It then went on to call the DNA Mexican and Central American.
+However, 23andMe did something very strange.
+It graphed almost the exact same area in Sonora Mexico but it cut right through the middle of it at the International Border; not showing anything in Arizona.
+It then went on to call the DNA “Mexican and Central American”.
 For some reason that company was trying to push this Native American DNA outside of the United States border.
-This curiosity called their motives into question.
+This curiosity called into question their motives.
 I reached out to them providing a brief synopsis of the Pima people and resources for their research.
 They insisted that they were going to update and provide more accurate information.

 Written By: